Work affecting other land

 What if consent is refused?

 If consent is not given, the person responsible for the work can seek a court order through the Magistrates Court.
 If a court order is issued, both you as the adjoining owner and the person responsible for the work must adhere to the provisions of the court order.
-If neither consent is given nor a court order issued, the work affecting other land cannot proceed.
+If neither consent is given nor a court order issued, the work affecting other land must not proceed.

 What if a builder starts work prior to obtaining consent?